NREL/EnergyPlus/doc/src/docs/InputOutputReference/01d-InputOutputReference.md

 This numeric field contains the fourth coefficient in the part load ratio curve.

-#### Field: Minimum Flow Rate
+#### Field: Design Minimum Flow Rate

-This field contains the minimum volumetric flow rate while operating in variable flow capacity rate in cubic meters per second.
+This field contains the minimum volume flow rate while operating in variable flow capacity rate in cubic meters per second.
+This field is autosizable.
+When set to autosize the value in the input field Design Minimum Flow Rate Sizing Factor is used to scale the minimum flow rate as a fraction of the Design Maximum Flow Rate.

 #### Field: Pump Control Type